TheraPsil’s White Paper: Accessing Psilocybin Through Canada’s Special Access Program

 These changes repeal a 2013 amendment to part C of the Food and Drug regulations which made certain drugs, listed in the schedule to Part J of the of the Food and Drug Regulations (“restricted drugs”), inaccessible through the SAP.

 Therefore the changes to the SAP “restore the possibility for practitioners to request access to restricted drugs through the Special Access Program.
 In practice, this means that practitioners will, on behalf of patients with serious or life-threatening conditions, be able to request restricted drugs through the Special Access Program in instances where other therapies have failed, are unsuitable, or are not available in Canada.” (source).

 Psilocybin is an example of a restricted drug that is now able to be requested through the SAP.

 Patients who meet certain criteria, may now request that their physicians fill out and submit the 8 page SAP request form on their behalf.
 Physicians complete mandatory reporting requirements and accept liability for the treatment outcomes.
 These patients may be granted access to regulated psilocybin products, manufactured or imported by Health Canada approved license dealers.

 In short, it means some patients may be able to access a safe supply of psilocybin through a request made by their doctor.
-This may include synthetic psilocybin but likely does not include whole psilocybin containing mushrooms (i.e fruiting bodies).
+This may include synthetic or natural psilocybin but likely does not include whole psilocybin containing mushrooms (i.e fruiting bodies).

 Again, it is important to note that the SAP was not designed for access to psychedelics, nor is it designed for broad access to novel drugs.
 It is for ‘emergency use’ only.